A/N: Here’s your Christmas special everyone!

 He smiled at the sound.
 “What an odd dream,” he whispered into her hair, before closing his eyes and falling asleep.

-The next morning Oscar woke up the 25th as the exact same man he’d been on the 24th.
-The three ghosts of Christmas had had absolutely no influence on his life whatsoever, and Oscar wouldn’t have it any other way.
+The next morning Oscar woke up the 25th as the exact same man he’d been on the 24th as the three ghosts of Christmas had had absolutely no influence on his life whatsoever.